A Journey Into the World of Tessera for Mosaics

 Bauxite is the world’s main source of aluminium.
 It arises as a weathering product of low iron in tropical climatic conditions.
 For mosaic designers, aluminium is a perfect material to create an artwork.
 A soft, resilient, ductile and malleable metal, it ranges from silver to dark grey, depending on the surface roughness.
-It is nonmagnetic and doesn’t burst or catch fire easily, which made this material perfect for a kitchen backsplash or countertop .
+Interestingly, it is nonmagnetic and doesn’t burst or catch fire easily, which made this material perfect for a kitchen backsplash or countertop.

 Turquoise is a known substance.
-However the word turquoise, dates back to the 17th century and is derived from the French word “Turques” for Turks, because the mineral was brought to Europe from Turkey.
+However, the word turquoise, dates back to the 17th century and is derived from the French word “Turques” for Turks.
+That’s because the mineral was brought to Europe from Turkey.

-African Turquoise varies from Gemstones to Beads.
+Additionally, African Turquoise varies from Gemstones to Beads.
 Each bead is unique with a different glow, sole lines and flecks.
-Smudged in brown and green to manifest shades of nature’s magic.
+They are smudged in brown and green to manifest shades of nature’s magic.